Gui-Yom/native-jdktools/README.md

 Narrator : *This wasn't easy*

 Turns out, the native-image-agent doesn't detect everything that's needed.
-We also need special flags (*hidden flags*) at build time that are related to how javac and other tools work (reading jdk modules).
+We also need special *hidden* flags at build time that are related to how javac and other tools work (reading jdk modules).

 ## native-image options